To successfully manage social media for your business, it’s essential to use a social media content calendar.

 Plus, a calendar will provide a streamlined process that will save you hours of time and stress.

-In this post, I’m going to walk you through how to create and use a social media content calendar and finally master social media for your business.
+In this article, you’ll learn how to create and use a social media content calendar and finally master social media for your business.

-I created my first social media content calendar four years ago when I managed the social media channels for the company I worked for.
+I created my first social media content calendar five years ago when I managed the social media channels for the company I worked for.

 How to Create a Social Media Content Calendar

 When creating a social media content calendar, the first step is to identify what calendar tool you plan to use.

 You can use free tools such as Asana, Trello, Google Calendar, Google Sheets, or an Excel spreadsheet.
 I prefer to use Google Sheets and build out my sheets to look like a calendar.
 (See image below.)